manuGil/online-core/docs/source/radiometric-ops.rst

    + ``tm1999_b4.tif`` – A scene from band 4 of the Landsat TM.
 Enschede in 1999.
    + ``tm1999_xs_ml_classification.tif`` – Classification of the types of land cover in Enschede.
 From Landsat TM 1999.
-   + ``NW-SE_3x3.txt`` – Definition of a custom filter.
+   + ``SW-NE_3x3.txt`` – Definition of a custom filter.

 QGIS offers the possibility to apply all kind of filter kernels on images which are displayed in a viewer.
-In this exercise, we will make use of tools which apply some filters and store the output as temporary files.
+In this exercise, we will use tools that apply  filters and store the output as temporary files.
 In such a way, we can easily compare different results.

 Task 17
    Install the **Profile tool** plugin.
 Go to :guilabel:`Plugins` > :guilabel:`Manage Install Plugins`, and install the plugin.

 Task 18
-   Set the default contrast stretch to use the :math:`2 \%` and :math:`98 \%` of cumulative pixel count for grayscale images.
-In the Settings menu, select :guilabel:`Options` > :guilabel:`Rendering` tab.
-Scroll down to **Contrast enhancement settings**, and set the default for **Single band gray** to *Stretch To MinMax*.
+   Set the default contrast stretch to use the :math:`2 \%` and :math:`98 \%` of  the cumulative pixel count for grayscale images.
+In the :guilabel:`Settings` menu, go to :guilabel:`Options` > :guilabel:`Rendering` tab.
+Scroll down to :guilabel:`Contrast enhancement settings`, and set the default value for **Single band gray** to *Stretch To MinMax*.
 Then, set **Limits (minimum/maximum)** to *Cumulative pixel count cut*.
 Make sure that the cut limits are set to :math:`2.0 \%` and :math:`98.0 \%`.
-Select OK.
+Click :guilabel:`OK`.

 .. note::
-   **QGIS**
+   **QGIS.**
-   QGIS is not specifically tailored for Remote Sensing and does not provide standard filter tools.
-Such filtering tools are made available through the processing toolbox using external providers like *SAGA* and *GRASS*.
+   QGIS is not specifically tailored for Remote Sensing and does not provide filter tools directly.
+Such filtering tools are  available through the processing toolbox using external providers like *SAGA* and *GRASS*.

    *For an overview on how to use the Processing Tools in QGIS, watch the* `introduction to processing <https://vimeo.com/album/4389527/video/204013568>`_ video tutorial.